Quansight-Labs/quansight-labs-site/posts/2020/08/the-ibis-backends.md

 ## Conclusion

-We'd like to thank the maintainers of the `ibis` for their and effort in supporting the `ibis` community.
+We'd like to thank the maintainers of the Ibis for their and effort in supporting the Ibis community.

 [our most recent `ibis` post]: https://labs.quansight.org/blog/2020/06/ibis-an-idiomatic-flavor-of-sql-for-python-programmers/